-The \textit{dual} of the optimization problem \eqref{e:primal2} is defined as the maximum of the dual functional $\varphi^*$ over $\lambda$ and $g$.
-We will see that there is no duality gap, so that for a quadruple $(\nu^*,\gamma^*, \lambda^*, g^*)$,
+The \textit{dual} of the optimization problem \eqref{e:primal2} is defined as the maximum of the dual function $\varphi^\star$ over $\lambda$ and $g$ (see \cite{lue97} for a complete and accessible treatment of this theory).
+We will see that there is no duality gap, so that for a quadruple $(\nu^\star,\gamma^\star, \lambda^\star, g^\star)$,

-In the following subsections we obtain a representation of the dual functional that is suitable for optimization, and in doing so we obtain a representation for the optimal policy.
-Properties of the dual functional are contained in \Cref{t:dualFunctional} and \Cref{p:algo} that follow.
-The statement of these results requires additional notation: define a function $\clT^\lambda_k \colon \Re^{|S|} \to \Re^{|S|}$, for $f \colon S \to\Re$ and $\lambda \in \Re^N$, via
+In the following subsections a representation of the dual function is obtained that is suitable for optimization, which results in a valuable representation for the optimal policy.
+Properties of the dual function are contained in \Cref{t:dualFunctional} and \Cref{p:algo} that follow.
+The statement of these results requires additional notation: define a function $\clT^\lambda_k \colon \Re^{|\S|} \to \Re^{|\S|}$, for $f \colon \S \to\Re$ and $\lambda \in \Re^N$, via